 She managed to telephone her brother in Dohuk and tried to escape but was betrayed by a Syrian family whom she had approached for help.
 Some 10 months after first being captured, Khawla tried again.

 Now living in Mayadin in eastern Syria, she arranged for smugglers to take her – on payment of US $5,600 dollars arranged by Khairi – to areas of Syria controlled by the Democratic Union Party (PYD), the Syrian Kurdish militia.
-From there she moved to the border with Iraqi Kurdistan where she was met by her brother, who finally informed her the ISIS fighters who attacked her uncle’s farm had killed her father.
+From there she moved to the border with Iraqi Kurdistan, where she was met by her brother.
+Having safely transported Khawla away from the border, Khairi finally delivered the devastating news to his sister that the ISIS fighters who attacked their uncle’s farm had also killed their father.

 “I thought of ending my life,” says Khawla Chatto.
 “But the thought of being reunited with my family kept me alive”

 ‘I wished I had died before hearing that,’ Khawla told Khairi.

 Khawla had spent 10 months in captivity and shortly after her release rejoined her family in Stuttgart.
 Khairi, however, was excluded from the Luftbruecke-Irak programme which had airlifted his mother to safety, along with his other sisters and young brothers months beforehand.

 Desperate to rejoin his family in Germany, Khairi and his wife Amal decided to join the flood of migrants heading north towards Europe.

 On a 2,500 km journey which lasted 15 days, they travelled from northern Iraq into Turkey and then across to the Greek island of Lesbos in the northern Aegean Sea.
 Their route then took them through Macedonia, Slovenia, Austria and finally into Germany.
 They were finally reunited with their family in Stuttgart at the end of November 2015.